acidvegas/irccex/README.md

 ###### Loops
 * The database will backup to a pickle file every hour.
 The last backup time can be seen in the `@stats` reply.
 Make note of this before restarting the bot for some reason.

-* The exchange will random enter "maintenance mode" once every 3 days, which locks the use of all exchange commands.
+* The exchange will random enter "maintenance mode" randomly every 7 to 14 days, which locks the use of all exchange commands.
 Maintenance can last an hour to a full day.

 * All fees are collected & stored in the "reward pool".
 The bot will make an announcement randomly before the round ends & anyone who types `!bang` after that will get a reward taken from the pool.
 It takes 25 to 50 `!bang`'s to completely empty the pool.
 The final person to `!bang` will get the largest reward.

+* Double fees mode will be activated randomly every 7 to 10 days, which will double the fees for cashout, trade, and send usage, and can last for 1 to 3 days.

 ###### Trading Pair Rules
 - USD can only be used for buying or selling BTC, ETH, & LTC.